Brett Kavanaugh. Credit: Jack Gruber-USA TODAY

 But according to betting markets, both are unlikely to join Democrats and vote “No.”

-One of the only sportsbooks still hanging odds is Heritage.
+One of the only sportsbooks still hanging odds.
 It’s giving Kavanaugh an 81.8% chance to be confirmed (-450 betting odds) and a 23.5% chance to be rejected (+325 odds).

 At Smarkets, Kavanaugh’s odds dipped to 62.11% yesterday afternoon but have since skyrocketed to 82.64%.